mavenman/streamroller/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dustinblackman/streamroller)

-Heroku allows you to create a free instance of streamroller that runs in the Cloud.
+Heroku allows you to create a free instance of streamroller that runs in the cloud.

 1. Create an account on [Heroku.com](http://heroku.com)
-2. Hit the deploy to Heroku button and fill in the fields, make sure to remember your app name.
+2. Hit the [deploy to Heroku button](https://heroku.com/deploy?template=https://github.com/dustinblackman/streamroller) above and fill in the fields with the keys and tokens you've already created, make sure to remember your app name.
-3. Done, you can find your app at `http://YOURAPPNAME.herokuapp.com`, and will able to set you stream endpoint in OBS/XSplit to `rtmp://YOURAPPNAME.herokuapp.com`.
+3. Done, you can find streamroller running at `http://YOURAPPNAME.herokuapp.com`, and will able to set you stream endpoint in OBS/XSplit to `rtmp://YOURAPPNAME.herokuapp.com`.

-To update your keys, head over to https://dashboard.heroku.com/apps/YOURAPPNAME/settings, and click "Reveal Config Vars".
+To update your live keys or tokens, head over to https://dashboard.heroku.com/apps/YOURAPPNAME/settings, and click "Reveal Config Vars".
 Streamroller will automaticially reboot and apply the new keys.

 ### Docker Cloud

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https://github.com/dustinblackman/streamroller)

-Docker Cloud is users who are atleast somewhat familiar with servers.
+Docker Cloud is users who are atleast somewhat familiar with working on servers.
 You can follow Docker Cloud's get started guide [here](https://docs.docker.com/docker-cloud/getting-started/intro_cloud/), and then afterwards hit the Deploy with Cloud button.

 ### Docker

 A docker image is available over at [Docker Hub](https://hub.docker.com/r/dustinblackman/streamroller).
-It's suggested to use a [tag](https://hub.docker.com/r/dustinblackman/streamroller/tags/) rather then `latest.`
+It's suggested to use a [tag](https://hub.docker.com/r/dustinblackman/streamroller/tags/) rather then `latest`.

 ### Server